scratchfoundation/scratch-resources/README.md

 Source files and images for translators to translate Scratch materials, published files for www.

+## For Scratch Team ##
+After updating any content to be published make sure to flush the fastly cache so that new versions are served, as the resources are cached aggressively.

 ## For Translators ##
 This repository contains the input source files for Scratch resources like the [Scratch Activity Cards](https://resources.scratch.mit.edu/www/cards/en/ScratchCardsAll.pdf),